-Rodman & Renshaw, LLC is acting as lead placement agent and Caris & Company is acting as co-placement agent in the offering of our shares of common stock.
-Subject to the terms and conditions stated in the placement-agency agreement dated the date of this prospectus supplement, the placement agents are using their best efforts to introduce us to investors who will purchase the shares we are offering pursuant to this prospectus supplement.
-The placement agents do not have any obligation to buy any of the shares from us or to arrange the purchase or sale of any specific number or dollar amount of the shares.
+Roth Capital Partners, LLC is acting as sole placement in the offering of our shares of common stock.
+Subject to the terms and conditions stated in the placement-agency agreement dated the date of this prospectus supplement, the placement agent is using its best efforts to introduce us to investors who will purchase the shares we are offering pursuant to this prospectus supplement.
+The placement agent does not have any obligation to buy any of the shares from us or to arrange the purchase or sale of any specific number or dollar amount of the shares.

-We may enter into securities-purchase agreements with investors for the purchase of shares in this offering.
-The terms of this offering will be subject to market conditions and negotiations among us, the placement agents and prospective investors.
+We may enter into securities purchase agreements with investors for the purchase of shares in this offering.
+The terms of this offering will be subject to market conditions and negotiations among us, the placement agent and prospective investors.

 Confirmations and definitive prospectuses will be distributed to all investors who agree to purchase shares and will inform investors of the closing date as to such shares.
-We currently anticipate that the closing of the sale of the shares will take place on or about March 27, 2009, subject to NYSE Amex approval of our application to list the shares being sold.
+We currently anticipate that the closing of the sale of the shares will take place on or about April 13, 2010.
 Investors will also be informed of the date on which they must transmit the purchase price into the designated company account.

-The placement agents are entitled to receive an aggregate fee of 6.5% of the aggregate proceeds raised through investors introduced to us by such placement agent, subject to certain reductions with respect to the aggregate proceeds raised through certain existing stockholders up to an aggregate of the first \$5 million of securities purchased by those holders.
-The aggregate amount of placement fees payable to the placement agents is estimated to be \$357,613.
-We will also reimburse Rodman & Renshaw for certain reasonable expenses incurred by them in connection with this offering, in the amount of 0.8% of gross offering proceeds, but not to exceed \$25,000 and will reimburse Caris & Company for certain reasonable expenses incurred by them up to a maximum of \$10,000.
-The following table shows the per share and total placement-agent fee and expenses we will pay to the placement agents in connection with the sale of the securities offered pursuant to this prospectus supplement, the accompanying prospectus and any free writing prospectus, assuming the purchase of all of the securities offered hereby:
+The placement agent is entitled to receive an aggregate fee of 7.0% of the gross proceeds raised in this offering.
+The aggregate amount of placement fees payable to the placement agent is estimated to be \$175,000.
+We will also reimburse Roth Capital Partners, LLC for certain reasonable expenses incurred by it in connection with this offering in an amount not to exceed the lesser of (x) \$25,000 and (y) 8% of the gross proceeds raised in this offering, less the placement agent's fee.
+The following table shows the per share and total placement-agent fee and expenses we will pay to the placement agent in connection with the sale of the securities offered pursuant to this prospectus supplement, the accompanying prospectus and any free writing prospectus, assuming the purchase of all of the securities offered hereby:

-Paid by us
+Paic Paid by us

-Per share \$ 0.19
+Per share \$ 0.105

-Total \$392.613
+Total \$ 1 75,000

 In compliance with the guidelines of the Financial Industry Regulatory Authority ("FINRA"), the maximum consideration or discount to be received by any FINRA member may not exceed 8% of the aggregate amount of the securities offered pursuant to this prospectus supplement.
-The placement agents have informed us that they will not engage in over-allotment or syndicate- covering transactions in connection with this offering.
+The placement agent has informed us that it will not engage in over-allotment or syndicate- covering transactions in connection with this offering.

-In connection with this offering, Rodman & Renshaw, LLC and Caris & Company have advised us that they will not engage in stabilizing transactions.
+In connection with this offering, Roth Capital Partners, LLC has advised us that they will not engage in stabilizing transactions.

-The foregoing is a brief summary of the material provisions of the placement-agency and securities-purchase agreements and does not purport to be a complete statement of their terms and conditions.
+The foregoing is a brief summary of the material provisions of the placement-agency and securities purchase agreements and does not purport to be a complete statement of their terms and conditions.
 The placement-agency agreement and form of securities-purchase agreement will be included as exhibits to our Current Report on Form 8-K that will be filed with the SEC in connection with the completion of this offering.
 See "Where You Can Find More Information" in this prospectus supplement.

-Other than the electronic formats of this prospectus supplement and the accompanying prospectus made available by the placement agents, the information contained on, or accessible through, either placement agent's website or any other website maintained by either of them is not part of the prospectus supplement, the accompanying prospectus or the registration statement of which this prospectus supplement and the accompanying prospectus form a part, has not been approved or endorsed by us and should not be relied upon by investors.
+Other than the electronic formats of this prospectus supplement and the accompanying prospectus made available by the placement agent, the information contained on, or accessible through, either placement agent's website or any other website maintained by them is not part of the prospectus supplement, the accompanying prospectus or the registration statement of which this prospectus supplement and the accompanying prospectus form a part, has not been approved or endorsed by us and should not be relied upon by investors.